Iain Matthews: Later career

-In January–February 2015 Matthews and Derix toured in California to promote the US releases of their albums.
+In January–February 2015, Matthews and Derix toured in California to promote the US releases of their albums.
 Dutch filmmakers Peter Jong and Olivier Hamaker made a documentary about the making of In the Now.
-Matthews can also be heard on Egbert Derix' solo album Paintings in Minor Lila (2012) on which the music of British progressive rock band Marillion is featured.
-The album has contributions by Matthews, Marillion singers Fish and Steve Hogarth, and Supertramp saxophonist John Helliwell.
+Matthews can also be heard on Egbert Derix' solo album Paintings in Minor Lila (2012), on which the music of British progressive rock band Marillion is featured.
+The album had contributions by Matthews, Marillion singers Fish and Steve Hogarth, and Supertramp saxophonist John Helliwell.
 Matthews was guest vocalist in 2011 on the Helliwell/Derix Quintet tour in The Netherlands.
 Matthews and Derix co-wrote eight songs for Matthews's solo album The Art of Obscurity (2013).